 The scholarship programme aims to support and encourage students wishing to study land management, conservation or gamekeeping related courses.
 Given that 2020 is also Year of the Gamekeeper, it seems a fitting opportunity for BASC to support individuals wishing to pursue a career as a gamekeeper, or raise awareness of how gamekeepers support UK agriculture and the role they also play in conservation.

 The scheme is open to any college or university student within the UK, Northern Ireland and Isle of Man.
 There is no minimum award, but the maximum award would be £4,500 per annum for the length of the qualification or three years, whichever is the longest.

 The scholarship could be used for tuition fees, accommodation and/or travel expenses or to help support the costs of acquiring personal protective equipment and study resources.
 There are no set parameters for projected expenditure and each application will be considered individually.
-Shortlisted candidates will be interviewed by a panel of industry professionals at the end of June to select the winners.
+Shortlisted candidates will be interviewed by a panel of industry professionals to select the winners.

 The winners of the 2019 scholarship are all making good progress with their study programme.
 One of the winners, Alex Milroy, explained to me how he has become an official course representative since beginning in September.
 Using this role, he communicates the views and objectives of his peer group to the College management structure.

 He said, “our main achievement during the first term has been to highlight the importance of pest and predator control and the resulting positive impacts onto biodiversity on the College estate.”
 It is individuals such as Alex who BASC are supporting through the scholarship programme and it is fantastic to see them progressing and developing into young ambassadors for the countryside.